Towards optimal doubly robust estimation of heterogeneous causal effects: Local Polynomial R-Learner

 \end{condition}

 Conditions \eqref{eq:nuisfrm}--\eqref{eq:nuisbias} are relatively standard.
-Many popular estimators take the form given in \eqref{eq:nuisfrm}, including kernel estimators and local polynomials, but also series estimators and smoothing splines, nearest neighbor matching, RKHS regression, Gaussian process regression, some versions of random forests (e.g., Mondrian and kernel forests), as well as weighted combinations or ensembles of such methods.
-However, greedy versions of random forests and locally adaptive methods would generally be excluded. \\
+Many popular estimators take the form given in \eqref{eq:nuisfrm}, as discussed just before Theorem \ref{thm:linearsmoothers}.
 Condition \eqref{eq:nuiswts} holds for several prominent linear smoothers.
-For example, it holds for series estimators built from $k$ basis terms, whenever the basis $b(x)$ satisfies $\sup_x \| b(x) \| \lesssim \sqrt{k}$; this includes for example the Fourier basis, spline series, CDV wavelets, and local polynomial partitioning series \citep{belloni2015some}.
-Condition \eqref{eq:nuiswts} also holds for standard kernel or local polynomial estimators when taking the bandwidth parameter as $h \sim k^{-d}$, as shown for example in Proposition 1.13 of \citet{tsybakov2009introduction}. \\
+For example, it holds for series estimators built from $k$ basis terms, if properly localized, and for standard kernel or local polynomial estimators when taking the bandwidth parameter as $h \sim k^{-d}$, as shown for example in Proposition 1.13 of \citet{tsybakov2009introduction}. \\

 Condition \eqref{eq:nuisbias} also has been shown to hold for series and local polynomial estimators, for example, when the underlying regression function is appropriately smooth.
-In particular, under standard conditions, \eqref{eq:nuisbias} would hold for these methods when the propensity score $\pi$ is $\alpha$-smooth and the regression function $\eta$ is $\beta$-smooth; we again refer to \citet{belloni2015some} and \citet{tsybakov2009introduction} for a review of related results.
+In particular, under standard conditions, the bias part of \eqref{eq:nuisbias} would hold for these methods when the propensity score $\pi$ is $\alpha$-smooth and the regression function $\eta$ is $\beta$-smooth; we again refer to \citet{belloni2015some} and \citet{tsybakov2009introduction} for a review of related results.
 For \eqref{eq:nuisbias} to hold uniformly over all $x \in \mathcal{X}$ would typically mean these bounds would only hold up to log factors; however our result will only require the bias to be controlled locally, near the point at which the CATE is to be estimated. \\

 The next result gives error bounds on the lp-R-Learner from Algorithm \ref{alg:lprlearner}, under H\"{o}lder smoothness conditions. \\

 \begin{theorem} Let $\widehat\tau_r(x)$ denote the lp-R-Learner estimator detailed in Algorithm \ref{alg:lprlearner}.
 Assume: